Polynomial problems of the Casas-Alvero type: Sz.-Nagy type identities for roots of polynomials and their derivatives

 Finally, in this section, we will employ identities (17) to prove an analog of the Obreshkov- Chebotarev theorem for multiple roots (see \cite{Rah}, Theorem 6.4.3), involving estimates for smallest and largest of distances between consecutive zeros of polynomials and their derivatives.
 Namely, it has

 {\bf Theorem 2.} {\it Let $f$ be a polynomial of degree $n > 2$ with only real zeros.
 Denote the largest and the smallest of the distances between consecutive zeros of $f$ by $\Delta$ and $\delta$, respectively.
-Denoting the corresponding quantities associated with $f^{(m)}, \ m=1,2,\dots,\ n-2$ by $\Delta^{(m)}$ and $\delta^{(m)}$, the following inequalities take place
+Denoting the corresponding quantities associated with $f^{(m)}, \ m=1,2,\dots,\ n-2$ by $\Delta^{(m)}$ and $\delta^{(m)}$, the following inequalities hold

 where $r_0,\ r$ are minimum and maximum multiplicities of roots of $f$, respectively, and $k \ge 2$ is a number of distinct roots.}

 \begin{proof} Following similar ideas as in the proof of Theorem 6.4.3 in \cite{Rah}, we assume distinct roots of $f$ in the increasing order and roots of its $m$-th derivative in the non-decreasing order, and taking the second identity in (17), we deduce